 Cherry Creek is definitely one of the more unique neighborhoods in Denver.
 It’s home to some of the most expensive homes in town, fancy shopping boutiques, the large Cherry Creek shopping center, and some of Denver’s higher rated public schools.
 It is very expensive to live and far from everything, but the community who lives there absolutely loves it.

 Pros of Cherry Creek Neighborhood

 - The Cherry Creek shopping area is very walkable, with lots of boutiques, shops, restaurants, etc

 Cons of Cherry Creek Neighborhood

 - Location – a car is mandatory

 - Price – get ready to pony up to live here!

 Great for families, it’s one of the best places to live near Denver for a suburban feel

 Central Park, formerly known as Stapleton, is one of the more “suburban” neighborhoods in town.
-It’s not my thing, but my friends who live there have a very different opinion.
-They love the large houses, suburban style living, and the plentiful outdoor space.
+It’s not my thing, but my friends who live there have very different opinions.
+They love the large houses, suburban style living, and plentiful outdoor space.
 There’s also a decent smattering of shopping, restaurants, etc. Plus, you’re not that far from the exquisite Stanley Marketplace.